progfay/WriteCodeEveryDay/README.md

 ## Rule

 1. I must write code every day.
 2. It must be useful code.
-No tweaking indentation, no code re-formatting.
+No formatting source code likes tweaking indentation.
 3. All code must be written before midnight.
 4. The code must be Open Source and up on Github.